Smithsonian/soundburst/README.md

 6. Next, open server.R file from the bottom right pane.
 Click "Run App" in the top left pane to launch the application.

+> If after you clicked on Run App you see an error similar to "Error: There is no package called: ..", please try bullet point #5 and #6 once more and it should fix the problem.
+If the problem persists, please
+> create a github issue and we will help you out.

 # Linux

 1. First download and install R if you don't already have it installed.
 Please go [here](https://cran.r-project.org/bin/linux/), choose your Linux distribution and download the latest version of R **OR** download the version of R with which the SoundBurst App was developed **R 3.3.1**.